Garden Oracle / Drought and Heat Tolerant Gardening / Tucson - Phoenix - Arizona - California

 Litter: Winter damage.

 Propagation: Seed, rootball division, cuttings.
-Self-seeds freely.
+This plant self-seeds freely.

 Uses: Ornamental, ground cover, erosion control on moist ground.